4 Tips for Building a Diversity and Inclusion Strategy

 When it comes to targeting new talent or collecting employee feedback, one-off events like listening sessions and panels are powerful tools for engagement.
 Translating information received and lessons learned into policies and procedures that support a company culture of equality, however, requires longer-term initiative.

-Designing for Diversity and Inclusion
+Designing a Diversity and Inclusion Strategy

 While they’re often grouped together, ‘diversity’ and ‘inclusion’ represent distinct concepts.